ivangfr/springboot-keycloak-openldap/README.md

 ## Proof-of-Concepts & Articles

-On my website https://ivangfr.github.io/, I have compiled my Proof-of-Concepts (PoCs) and articles.
+On [ivangfr.github.io](https://ivangfr.github.io), I have compiled my Proof-of-Concepts (PoCs) and articles.
 You can easily search for the technology you are interested in by using the filter.
 Who knows, perhaps I have already implemented a PoC or written an article about what you are looking for.

 ## Additional Readings